-Many people are sceptical about online personal training, they wonder if it’s for them and whether they could actually get any results from it.
+Many people are skeptical about online personal training, they wonder if it’s for them and whether they could actually get a result from it.
 This is a fair concern, and although I don’t think online training is for everyone.
 I do believe more people could benefit from it if they just understood it a little more.
-So, I put together a list of 7 benefits to training online.
+So, I put together a list of 7 benefits you could experience when training online.

-If you struggle with time management and can’t commit to appointments, then in person training isn’t going to work for you.
+If you struggle with time management and can’t commit to appointments, then face to face personal training isn’t going to work for you.
 You will be cancelling appointments, turning up late and fighting to fit into the trainer’s diary.
-With online personal training you will be able to fit working out around you and your schedule.
+With online personal training you will be able to fit your gym workouts around you and your schedule.
 Sure, there is going to be weeks you just manage 1 or 2 workouts, but other weeks you may have more time and do 3-4 workouts.

 2. Train where you want

 Training at home is not for everyone, but neither is the gym.
-There are people who might be reading this that don’t have the confidence to step foot into a gym.
-So, training in the comfort of your own home will be a perfect start point.
-As you complete each workout you may find your confidence begin to grow.
-At that point you can consider getting a gym membership continuing your journey.
-There’s also going to be parents of young children who struggle for childcare, although childcare facilities in gyms are possible, it’s rare and often comes with a large additional cost too.
+There are people who might be reading this that don’t have the confidence to step foot into a gym just yet.
+So, training in the comfort of your own home will be a perfect starting point.
+Here’s what a home workout looks like with me.
+As you complete each workout you may find your confidence, fitness and strength begin to grow.
+At that point you may consider joining a gym and continuing your journey, here is my guide to getting started in the gym.
+There’s also going to be parents with young children who struggle for childcare, although childcare facilities in gyms are possible, it’s rare and often comes with a large additional cost too.
 So having that flexibility to workout at home can be the only way to make it work for some people.

 3. Train with who you want

-When picking a trainer its important you feel comfortable with them.
+When picking a personal trainer its important you feel comfortable with them.
 I believe that it’s important you find the right trainer for you.
-That is the number one reason I offer a 7day money back guarantee with any training product that I offer.
-Because let’s face I’m not going to be the right trainer for everyone.
-With online personal training you can select trainers from all over the world, so let’s say you like the style of someone on Instagram then you can pick them to be your coach.
+That is the reason I offer a 7day money back guarantee with any training product that I offer. (read more in my terms of service).
+Because let’s face it, I’m not going to be the right trainer for everyone.
+With online personal training you can select trainers from all over the world, so let’s say you like the style of someone on Instagram then you can pick them to be your fitness coach.

 4. You’re not alone

 Online personal training is usually a more affordable solution to achieving your goals.
 Whether that is losing a few pounds, putting on a bit of muscle or improving your fitness.
 So, if you are on a tight budget then online training can be perfect for you.
-It’s important to remember that the ultimate difference between online and face to face training is the trainer is there with you when you workout.
-So, yes, they will push you a little more than you might do alone.
-Plus, you will be coached through each exercise and presented with feedback on your movement.
+It’s important to remember that the ultimate difference between online and face to face personal training is that the trainer is there with you when you workout.
+So, yes, they will push you a little more during your workout than you might do alone.
+They will coach you through each exercise along with presenting you with feedback on your movement.

-However, with the use of training apps its now much easier to overcome these barriers and produce a better experience online.
+However, with the use of fitness training apps its now much easier to overcome these barriers and in turn produce a better training experience.
 Many online trainers will produce video follow along workouts and demonstrations of each exercise.
 These allow even beginners with limited experience to follow the workout and understand what they need to do.
 I even allow my online clients to send short video clips of some exercises so that I can coach them on their technique.

 6. The difference between knowing and doing